 Although freelancing is a lucrative work option in Dubai, it is a bit contrasting when we compare it to other countries around the world.
 Firstly, freelancers need to obtain an official license regardless of the field they operate in.
 Subsequently, these activities need to fall into the index of permitted activities which need to be mentioned while pursuing your business license.
 Some of the fields freelancers are permitted to work in are: Media, Education, Technology.

 2. Choose Your Free Zone

 There are few free zones within Dubai and the UAE that issue freelance licenses or permits.
-Some of these free zones also offer additional services such as office facilities, co-working spaces, and visa eligibility as part of the license package.
+Some of these free zones also offer additional services such as office facilities, co-working spaces, and Freelance visa in UAE eligibility as part of the license package.
 Setting up in a free zone is one of the most cost-effective ways to do business in Dubai.
 In addition to an affordable license and service fees – along with the UAE’s 0% tax rate – you’ll also benefit from the ability to repatriate all profits to your country of origin.

 3. Apply for your freelance license

 After choosing your Free Zone, the application for a Freelance License in Dubai (or Freelance Permit Dubai has to offer) needs to be submitted to the respective authorities.
 To receive the freelance permit UAE has to offer, the individual will be required to furnish documentation along with the application.